-National Geographic’s revered story telling from the best and brightest scientists, explorers, photographers and filmmakers, is enjoying its 130-year anniversary in 2018.
+National Geographic’s revered storytelling from the best and brightest scientists, explorers, photographers and filmmakers, is enjoying its 130-year anniversary in 2018.
 The deal will see the Center and National Geographic collaborate on a number of groundbreaking programs.

-“This agreement has the potential to showcase Saudi talent and creativity worldwide and give our young people the skills and insights they need for the challenges of the future.
-We are looking forward to this partnership and the opportunity to work with National Geographic in the coming years and we believe that this collaboration will be fruitful for both parties.”
+“This agreement has the potential to showcase Saudi talent and creativity worldwide and give our young people the skills and insights they need for the challenges of the future,” Al-Nafisee continued.
+“We are looking forward to this partnership and the opportunity to work with National Geographic in the coming years and we believe that this collaboration will be fruitful for both parties.”

-“And we are equally excited about bringing the story of Saudi Arabia – its people, their innovations, rich history and cultural experiences – to new audiences.
-This agreement marks what we hope will be many more opportunities to share National Geographic’s unparalleled portfolio of media assets and digital platforms with the Saudi people.
+“And we are equally excited about bringing the story of Saudi Arabia – its people, their innovations, rich history and cultural experiences – to new audiences,” Knell continued.
+“This agreement marks what we hope will be many more opportunities to share National Geographic’s unparalleled portfolio of media assets and digital platforms with the Saudi people.”